Files

 • Provider Management: Create, configure, and manage your configured Prowler providers (AWS, Azure, GCP, etc.)

-• Scan Orchestration: Trigger on-demand scans and schedule recurring security assessments
+• Scan Orchestration: Trigger on-demand scans, track their progress, and schedule a daily scan

 • Resource Inventory: Search and view detailed information about your audited resources